sultanbst123/compfest_16_randomized_public/README.md

-# compfest_16_randomized_public
+# compfest_16_randomized
-this is a publin repository all about compfest 16 competition from team randomized
+this is a repository all about compfest 16 competition from team randomized